 Group Company Audit Rule

-- Fulfil at least 2 of the small company qualifying conditions and
+- Fulfill at least two of the small company qualifying conditions and

 - Belong to a “small group”

-To qualify as a “small group”, the group (comprising of all the companies) must fulfil at least 2 out of the following 3 conditions in the immediate 2 preceding financial years:
+To qualify as a “small group”, the group (comprising of all the companies) must fulfill at least two out of the following three conditions in the immediate two preceding financial years:

 - Consolidated revenue must not exceed S$ 10 million